Are You Changing Mindsets or Building Skills?

 One way to look at content is to determine if its primary application is to develop skills or to challenge and change mindsets.
 There are three phases that need to occur for learning to “stick”:

 1) Mindset (beliefs, values, perspectives, disposition)

 2) Skill Development

-I also believe that far to often people are somewhat skeptical (and even fearful) of starting with challenging someone’s mindset and focus on developing a specific skill with a practical tool.
-It seems logical, if I’m a sales manager and I believe that my team could do a better job when it comes to negotiating I might as well train them on how to be a better negotiator.
-However if the training only consists of attempting to develop that skill by teaching how to use specific tools in specific situations (i.e.- never make an offer first, clearly articulate the value of your solution, etc.) but doesn’t challenge people to evaluate their mindsets than it will not be as effective as it could be.
-I’m not saying that developing skills is bad, but I am saying that it is more effective to start with mindsets.
+Far too often people are somewhat skeptical (and even fearful) of starting with challenging someone’s mindset and focus on developing a specific skill with a practical tool.
+It seems logical – if I’m a sales manager and I believe that my team could do a better job when it comes to negotiating I might as well train them on how to be a better negotiator.
+However, if the training only consists of attempting to develop that skill by teaching how to use specific tools in specific situations (i.e., never make an offer first, clearly articulate the value of your solution, etc.) but doesn’t challenge people to evaluate their mindsets then it will not be as effective as it could be.
+Developing skills is not a bad thing, but it’s more effective to start with mindsets.

 Now, not every subject lends itself to the integration of a mindset aspect, but many more do than don’t.
-What I’ve gained additional clarity on is that when an author or thought leader takes the risk to challenge a mindset the results are followers of that author that are much more passionate and loyal to that author.
+When an author or thought leader takes the risk to challenge a mindset the results are followers of that author that are much more passionate and loyal.
 Passion and loyalty are earned and they are earned because the sustainable behavior change that can come from challenging a mindset is a powerful experience.